Prayerfully consider the following questions and write down your answers:

 Thinking back over the last three projects your church implemented, where did these projects originate?
 How much were women or men engaged in developing/designing them?
 Who was involved and how were they chosen?
 Who backed them?
 Who approved them?

 The Barna Group found that female pastors are more likely than male pastors to report that congregants’ comments on their leadership were “critical,” “judging,” and “unhelpful.”

 Name ten male experts in the church (on any subject).
 Name ten female experts in the church (on any subject).
 Do you notice differences in the lists?
 Why did these people come to mind most quickly?
-How does gender play into the way you evaluate them or considered them experts?
+How does gender play into the way you evaluated them or considered them experts?

-Examine whether women might not be accepting or pursuing leadership roles because they are busy with other work expected of women?
+Examine whether women might not be accepting or pursuing leadership roles because they are busy with other work expected of women.
 Are men willing to fill these roles?

 Is child care available for all activites or meetings?
 If not, which meetings or activities do provide child care?
 Which assumptions underlie when child care is or is not provided?
 What implications does this have for parents who wish to access activities where child care is not provided?
 How easy or hard is it for parents to bring their children with them?

 Who in your church has access to church financial data and planning, strategic planning documents and spaces, evaluation documents and spaces, decision-making documents and spaces?
 Do women and men have equal access to this information?
 Why or why not?